In about 10 minutes and 3 ingredients, you can make seriously delicious Cereal Bars. They’re crispy, flavorful, and a perfect snack for kids.

 • Add the peanut butter and honey to a large heat-safe bowl.
 Warm in the microwave for 15-30 seconds, or until easy to stir.
 (This may not be necessary if you keep your peanut butter and honey at room temperature.)
 Stir together to combine.

 • Add the cereal and vanilla, if using, to the bowl.
 Stir gently, but thoroughly, using a wooden spoon or spatula.
-It may take a minute or two to get the mixture evenly coated.
+It may take a minute or so to get the mixture evenly coated.

 • Press mixture into the prepared baking pan, gently pressing evenly and into the corners.